 If two distinct populations of a given species migrate into different environments, they will experience different selective pressures and, over many generations, adapt to their respective habitats.
 If they are separated for long enough, their physiology may no longer allow them to mate with one another and produce viable offspring.
 When this occurs, we say that a new species has formed.

 Since Charles Darwin published On the Origin of Species in 1859, abundant geological, paleontological, anthropological, molecular, and genomic evidence has provided support for his theory of natural selection.
 With recent knowledge about our microbial inhabitants, the picture has become a bit more complex.

 In 2007, Eugene Rosenberg and Ilana Zilber-Rosenberg introduced the concept of the hologenome.
 Far from contradicting Darwin’s theory of natural selection, the concept of the hologenome instead adds a layer of complexity that was not previously considered in evolutionary biology.
 It suggests that together, the host genome and the genomes of all of its related microbes make up the “hologenome” (3).

-In other words, evolution does not act solely on your 23,000 human genes.
-Rather, it acts on the 9.02 million genes (both host and microbial) that are present in and on your body, as a single entity.
 This is true for every multicellular organism on the planet, as symbiotic relationships with microbes are ubiquitous among eukaryotic organisms like animals, plants, and fungi.
 Every animal with a digestive tract has some form of gut microbiota that is unique to that animal.
 Similarly, plants are coated in bacteria and fungal microbes on their leaves and roots (4).

 Did you know your body is part of a hologenome?